 These images emphasize the student and the personal, individual expression of their comeback.
 They feel real, but it's a produced focus.
 The goal is showcasing their humanity and essence.

-Cover story photography should be used for all paid media: advertising, dynamic displays, out of home, pre-roll, commercials, and similar tactics.
+Cover story photography should be used for all paid media: advertising, dynamic displays, out of home, preroll, commercials and similar tactics.

-Confident and determined, but still approachable.
 Show the students in a heroic light, capturing a range of serious and candid moments.

 Backdrop and Lighting